Ricurry/Abraxas/README.md

 # Abraxus.

 ## This was transferred by my alternate account.
+Only for Linux!

 #### Self Checksum and IP Header Library!
 Written in C/C++ for the Linux SubSystem.